FCA's CCI regime

 - Product governance arrangements: firms will need to review their product governance procedures and identify relevant areas for enhancement particularly considering the distribution chain and distributor’s information needs.
 Review processes will need to be assessed to ensure that they allow for collaboration, feedback and oversight of other parties in the distribution chain.

 - Distribution agreements: these will need to be reviewed to ensure they provide for appropriate collaboration, support and feedback between parties across the distribution chain.
+Given the scope for distributors to amend the Product Summary, manufacturers will also need additional resource to ensure they have sufficient oversight of changes made.

 - Co-manufacturing arrangements: where there is more than one manufacturer, it will need to be agreed who should be responsible for updating the Manufacturer Information.